After all those years of deferment, forbearance, and interest rate reduced student loan payments, your loan balance has ballooned.

 But that may be changing.

 The GAO Pushes for Private Student Loan Rehabilitation

 Okay, so push may be the wrong verb.

-In a recent report to Congress, what the Government Accountability Office made clear is that there’s no reason why student loan borrowers should not have access to a private student loan rehabilitation program.
+In a recent report to Congress, the Government Accountability Office made clear that there’s no reason why student loan borrowers should not have access to a private student loan rehabilitation program.